raja-marjieh/raja-marjieh.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Papers
 description: Papers in reversed chronological order.
+For a more structured division see CV and Projects.
 nav: true
 nav_order: 2
 ---